PH 4/3 Table lamp

-PH 4/3 table lamp by Poul Henningsen (PH) for Louis Poulsen in 1966 – classic large white desk light – vintage edition and in very good vintage condition.
+The PH 4/3 Table lamp is designed by Poul Henningsen (PH) for Louis Poulsen in 1966.

 The PH 4/3 table lamp is part of PH 4/3 series, introduced in 1966, which were designed due to the desire to hang PH pendants at lower heights.
 It’s design is based on the same principle as PH’s other three-shade lighting fixtures.
 PH, in collaboration with Louis Poulsen, designed the three-shade system as early as 1925, when he was drawing the first lamps for an exhibition in Paris.
 It is called a ‘hybrid’ model by using a top shade from a PH 4/4 and a lower shade from a PH 3/3 – thus providing more downward directed illumination.

 Though out his life it became a mission for Poul Henningsen (PH) to create and perfect “the glare-free light” – excluding sharp direct light emittance from the bulb, and directing the light to where it’s needed, and at the same time casting off soft shadows.